snapp-cab/SNPNetwork/README.md

 progress: ((_ progress: Double) -> Void)?,
 completion: @escaping (_ status: String?) -> Void)
 ```
 url: url of interest to retrieve data.
-It should be String
+It should be String<br />
-progress: show progress of downloading file
+progress: show progress of downloading file<br />
 As you can see download is a class function which means that without making instance of SNPNetwork class you can use it anywhere.(SNPNetwork.download("www.test.com"))

 Example usage: